shanewidanagama/NIGHTLIFE-eCommerce/README.md

-# fashion-e-commerce-app
+# ecommerce-starter

-Potential Brand Names:

-- Night Life
+A free, easy-to-use e-commerce site template that can be used to sell products and services online.

 # How it's Made

-**Tech Used:** React, Vite, TypeScript, HTML, CSS
+**Tech Used:** React, TailwindCSS, ExpressJS, NodeJS, TypeScript, HTML, CSS

 Deployed using Docker to AWS Lamda (https://aws.amazon.com/free/webapps/)